This article is meant to give you an introduction into inner child work so that you can learn how to heal your inner child.

 Specific Healing Technique To Heal The Inner Child Wounds

 This section is about how Amy used a writing technique to contact her inner child and heal.
+Healing your inner child will help you greatly build your confidence around food.

 - Use opposite hand to draw a picture of your “inner child”